 La Canya comes mostly from Garnatxa Blanca grown in a 1.5ha vineyard very close to the Mediterranean Sea trained in espaldera, plus a northwest-facing experimental young-vine parcel of Godello (named “Mas Pellisser”) trained en vaso located more inland by the winery.
 The grapes were co-fermented with wild yeasts in stainless steel vat seeing 2 days of skin contact, then raised on the lees in vat for 6 months before being bottled without fining, filtration or added SO2.

 El Monstre is a field blend from the Peça d’en Blanch vineyard close to the town of Alella.
 The grapes were hand-harvested and whole cluster macerated for 11 days before pressing to tank.
 The wine was wild yeast fermented and raised on the lees for 10 months before being bottled without fining, filtration or added SO2.
-2018 is the last vintage; the vineyard was recently sold to a developer.
+2018 was the last vintage; the vineyard was sold to a developer and ripped up.

 Bardissots Bardissots is a line of wine Oriol makes in collaboration with two local growers and friends, Pep and Pilar.
 The following wines are a part of this project.